murkl/arch-os/CONTRIBUTING.md

 follows from it.

 **`dev`** is the only branch anything is merged into, by squash, so one change is one commit.
-A push here produces an image, boots it, and — if all of that passed — promotes.
+A push here produces an image, boots it, and, if all of that passed, promotes.

 **`main`** is not written to by hand.
 CI fast-forwards it onto the `dev` commit that just passed, and every commit that arrives there is tagged and released.